PrathameshMehta/LIO-SAM/README.md

 colcon build

-Source the workspace:
+Source the workspace environment:

     source install/setup.bash

-Usage Instructions
+How to Use
-1. Robot Controller
+1. Run the Robot Controller

-Launch the robot control node:
+Start the robot control node:

 ros2 launch robot_control robot_control.launch.py

-2. SLAM Node
+2. Launch SLAM

-In a new terminal, launch the SLAM node:
+In a new terminal, source the workspace and start the SLAM node:

 source install/setup.bash
 ros2 launch lio_sam run.launch.py

-3. Gazebo Simulation
+3. Start the Gazebo Simulation

-In another terminal, start the Gazebo simulation:
+In another terminal, source the workspace and launch the Gazebo simulation:

 source install/setup.bash
 ros2 launch robot_gazebo robot_sim.launch.py

-4. Teleoperation
+4. Control the Robot

-In a fourth terminal, run the teleoperation node to control the robot using your keyboard:
+Run the teleoperation node to move the robot using your keyboard:

 source install/setup.bash
 ros2 run teleop_twist_keyboard teleop_twist_keyboard

 Use the following keys to navigate the robot:
+Key	Action

-    i: Move forward
+i	Move forward
-    k: Stop
+k	Stop
-    j: Turn left
+j	Turn left
-    l: Turn right
+l	Turn right
-    q: Increase speed
+q	Increase speed

-    Analyzing Results
+z	Decrease speed
+5. Analyze Point Cloud Data

     After running the simulation, close all nodes and open CloudCompare:

     cloudcompare

     Navigate to File -> Open and locate the LOAM folder in your Downloads directory.

     Load the point cloud data files to visualize the generated map.

 Features

     Real-time SLAM visualization in RViz.
     Keyboard-based robot navigation in Gazebo.
-    Exported point cloud data for advanced analysis in CloudCompare.
+    Exported point cloud files for detailed analysis.

-License

-This project is licensed under the MIT License.
+Contributions

+Contributions are welcome!
+To contribute:

+    Fork the repository:

+git clone git@github.com:PrathameshMehta/LIO-SAM.git

+Create a new branch for your feature:

+git checkout -b feature-name

+Commit your changes:

+git add .
+git commit -m "Description of changes"

+Push to your branch:

+git push origin feature-name

+Open a pull request on GitHub.